Updated: March 14, 2025

 During the first 30 days, you must complete the Job Match service through Job Bank – you must invite any applicant of 2 stars and above to apply.
 If you indicate in all your advertisements to send a resume via email, please check that email regularly to track applicants – you need to keep a record of applicants that are Canadian citizens or permanent residents.

-Those that meet the job requirements must be invited for an interview, and records of those interviews must be kept.
+Those who meet the job requirements must be invited for an interview, and records of those interviews must be kept.
 Those that don’t meet the job requirements must be recorded for data.
 For the Low-Wage LMIA application, you must provide proof that advertisements were active for 4 weeks in addition to a recruitment effort summary – the same documents must be retained for 6 years.
+Monitoring unemployment rates is also crucial, as it can influence the eligibility to obtain a Labour Market Impact Assessment.

 Eligibility Requirements for Canadian Employers and Foreign Workers